 Select the Preset position.

-To make the camera wait a while before it returns to the home position, select Home timeout, and set a time.
+To make the camera wait a while before it returns to the home position, set a time for Home timeout.

 Click Save.